b3r3nd/berendbotje/README.md

     }
 }
 ```
-- If you to let the bot detect guilds itself you can set up the database using `php artisan migrate:fresh --seeder=PermissionSeeder`.
+- If you let the bot detect guilds itself you can set up the database using `php artisan migrate:fresh --seeder=PermissionSeeder`.
 - To run all seeders including users and guilds you can use `php artisan migrate --seed`.

 ### Running the bot